 luxury, it was ground into a ‘coca powder’.
 Carob is naturally sweet and contains no caﬀeine.

-The ﬁg, a member of the mulberry family, was cultivated by the romans as a sweet treat and was highly sought after in roman culture.
-Normally only consumed by the upper echelons of Roman society.
+The ﬁg, a member of the mulberry family, was cultivated by the Romans as a sweet treat and was highly sought after in Roman culture.
+It was normally only consumed by the upper echelons of Roman society.

 A favourite of the Romans who were present in Scotland, and a special treat of the time, was fresh Scottish heather honey.
-This brings a smoothing ﬂoral Celtic based theme to enhance and compliment the key notes of Antonine Wall Gin.
+This brings a smoothing, ﬂoral Celtic-based theme to enhance and complement the key notes of Antonine Wall Gin.

 Production is heavily quality focused.
-Only the ﬁnest botanicals are used and small batch production means that every bottle is as the Gin master intended.
-Only 400 bottles are made at a time to ensure quality & consistency.
-For extra provenance each batch is named after a fort that is along the wall.
+Only the ﬁnest botanicals are used and small batch production means that every bottle is as the Gin Master intended.
+Only 400 bottles are made at a time to ensure quality and consistency.
+For extra provenance, each batch is named after a fort that is along the wall.
 Each bottle is also individually numbered.